reguv760/gatsby-storeytime/README.md

 </div>
 ```

+## Notes for Developing with Gatsby + Github + Netlify CMS

+1. Link github repo to Netlify CMS for Continuous Deployment
+2. Local repo "searches" for CMS data in Netlify deployment based on branch defined in config.yml (if none is defined, it default to _master_)
+3. Edits made in CMS must be pulled to local branch

 ## Notes for Recapcha + Gatsby (with .dotEnv) + Netlify

 This assumes forms built in Gatsby are received in Netlify's Form collection.